pdrmenezes/web-components/README.md

     constructor() {
         super()
         const shadowDom = this.attachShadow({ mode: 'open' })
-        // we'll use the clone method to make sure if we reuse the component it will in fact create a new one, not just redeclre it (Attention on step #8 for another possible pitfall while reusing web components) shadowDom.append(template.content.clone(true))
+        // we'll use the clone method passing true to copy all its descendants to make sure if we reuse the component it will in fact create a new one, not just redeclre it (Attention on step #8 for another possible pitfall while reusing web components) shadowDom.append(template.content.clone(true))
     }
 }